MichaelTaylor3D/meal-tyme-react/README.md

 ## Bottle Rocket Test

-This project was build in React using Mobx state management.
+This project was built in React using Mobx state management.

 ## Available Scripts